enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/events_rundown.md

 <|glyph@trickster:templates|trick-id=trickster:create_spell_circle,title=Perceptive Ploy|>

-vector, spell, spell ->
+vector, vector, spell, spell ->

 ---

-Places the latter spell at the given vector position and sets it to listen for the event referenced by the former spell.
+Places the latter spell at the position of the first vector, facing the second vector, and sets it to listen for the former spell's event.

 ;;;;;